dtiesling/flask-muck/README.md

 ## Issues

-Submit any issues you may encounter on [Github](https://github.com/dtiesling/flask-muck/issues).
+Submit any issues you may encounter on [GitHub](https://github.com/dtiesling/flask-muck/issues).
 Please search for similar issues before submitting a new one.

 ## Documentation

 Refer to the [examples](./examples) directory for more information on usage and available features.

-Full documentation is coming soon.
+Full documentation is a work-in-progress but will be completed soon.
+It can be found [here](https://dtiesling.github.io/flask-muck/).

 ## License